he-nz/he-nz/README.md

 ###

-<p align="left">😑 I don’t have a portfolio just yet, but hey enjoy this cool worm in the meantime!</p>
+<p align="left">😑 I don’t have a portfolio yet, but hey enjoy this cool worm in the meantime!</p>

 ###